Which is an example for sedimentary biogeochemical cycle?

 Human activities have mobilized Earth elements and accelerated their cycles – for example, more than doubling the amount of reactive nitrogen that has been added to the biosphere since pre-industrial times.
 Global carbon dioxide emissions are the most significant driver of human-caused climate change.

-See also What is recessive pedigree?
+See also What is sheep brain called?

 What is the best definition of biogeochemical cycle?